BueniaDev/Botsashi/README.md

 ## Near-term

-Complete Motorola 68000 support (as of right now, this engine supports only a subset of the M68K instruction set with only extremely bare-bones exception support)
+Complete Motorola 68000 support (as of right now, this engine supports only a subset of the M68K instruction set with only extremely bare-bones exception support and basic IRQ support)

 Feature parity between the Simsashi and SIM68k simulators